HAS-Tools-Fall2020/homework-Bensketball/Submissions/mitchell_HW4.md

 ___
 <a name="grd"></a>
 # ***Grade***
 3/3 - Great work!!
-I really like all ofyour graphs.
+I really like all of your graphs.
 ___